Oral Appliances for Sleep Apnea Tulsa, OK

 Do you or a loved one have sleep apnea?
 Call Dr. Henrich at (918) 553-5907 for a custom oral appliance and sleep apnea treatment in Tulsa, OK.
 You can also schedule an appointment online.

-Please let us know if you have questions about sleep apnea or your treatment options.
+Please let us know if you have questions.
 We will be happy to help.